 You can see the fireworks from many different places, if you want to enjoy the rare experience of being totally immersed in the Japanese festive mood; I personally recommend you sit by Yodogawa on either side with the sweaty packed crowd.
 All the uneasiness of being sardined in the crowd of the night just disappears when you see children clapping their hands and stamping their little feet with every firework released.

 My personal favorites are the fireworks that flow like waterfalls from the sky.
-I also like special that portrays famous Japanese comic characters of Kitty-chan and Doraemon.
+I also like special that portrays famous Japanese comic characters of Hello Kitty and Doraemon.
 Look out especially for the climax of the day -- with non-stop shots to the sky that lasts about 10 seconds.
-Night feels like daylight and you will surely be moved the 50 minutes long gigantic panorama on the summer sky.
+Night feels like daylight and you will surely be moved by the 50 minutes long gigantic panorama on the summer sky.